VBayesLab/deepGLM/README.md

 - Clone the directory or directly download the zip file **deepglm_0.0.0.9000.zip** inside *deepGLM/R/* subdirectory on github.
 - In Rstudio, run the command:<br/>
 **install.packages("D:\\deepglm_0.0.0.9000.zip", repos = NULL, type="source")** <br/>
-where *D:\deepglm_0.0.0.9000.zip* is the package directory in local machine
+where *D:\deepglm_0.0.0.9000.zip* is the package directory in my local machine
 - To use the package, run the command:<br/> **library(deepglm)**